 Want to join YWCA to fight for housing, economic fairness, and justice reform in Washington State?
-Click the "subscribe" link below to receive our email alerts that will give you quick and easy ways to make your legislators hear your voice!
+Scroll through the feed below to take action on the issues that matter to you!
 Our community of advocates had a huge impact in 2018, and we're going to build on that success in 2019!

 Eric Bronson is the Digital Advocacy and Engagement Manager at YWCA.
 He manages the Firesteel blog in addition to its social media streams and action initiatives.
 A graduate of Oberlin College, Eric focuses on the intersection of race and gender within the American political economy.